kesselborn/conex/README.md

-# taborama
+# conex
 **this addon is still experimental and lacks hiding / showing tab containers due to https://bugzilla.mozilla.org/show_bug.cgi?id=1384515**

 This webextension is a replacement for the discontinued <b>TabGroups</b> with some differences:

 # Installation

-For now, it's probably best to install it from the [github releases page](https://github.com/kesselborn/taborama/releases), as updates are still frequent and the [official addon page](https://addons.mozilla.org/en-us/firefox/addon/taborama/) depends on manual reviews by mozilla.
+For now, it's probably best to install it from the [github releases page](https://github.com/kesselborn/conex/releases), as updates are still frequent and the [official addon page](https://addons.mozilla.org/en-us/firefox/addon/conex/) depends on manual reviews by mozilla.
 Downloads from here will get updates automatically as well.

 # Functionality